ninjadev/nin/README.md

 To install nin simply run the command `npm install -g ninjadev-nin`.

+## Requirements

+This projects requires node version `7.1.0` or newer.

 ## nin is now node-based!

 Nin just became node-based instead of layer-based.